mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/feature-eng.md

     +--------------------------------------+--------+--------+---------+-------------+---------------+------+---------------------------------------------------+----------------+
     ```

+### Accuracy Values Comparison

 Once the training process of all three predictors completes, we see the accuracy values.

 * For the base table, we get an accuracy value of `0.963`.
 * For the base table with two more data columns, we get an accuracy value of `0.965`.
-The value is increased, as expected.
+The accuracy value increased, as expected.
 * For the base table with four more data columns, we get an accuracy value of `0.982`.
-The value is increased again, as expected.
+The accuracy value increased again, as expected.

 ## Example: Joining Data Tables